-Here's how to make keto coffee—plus the best low-carb keto creamers to use for a rich, creamy drink that will keep you in a state of ketosis.
+Here's how to make keto coffee, also known as Bulletproof coffee.
+Plus. the best low-carb keto creamers to use for a rich, creamy drink that will keep you in a state of ketosis.

 If you're following the keto diet, you're probably used to giving up a lot of foods, namely carbohydrates, high-sugar fruits, and starchy veggies.
 One thing you don't have to forego, though, is your daily cup of coffee (phew!).
 However, keto proponents often recommend making a few tweaks to your morning joe so it's more compatible with this eating plan.
-Enter: keto coffee.
+Enter: keto coffee, also known as Bulletproof coffee.

 "Keto coffee is simply coffee with added fat," says Miami-based nutritionist Monica Auslander Moreno, MS, a nutrition consultant for RSP Nutrition.
 The keto diet encourages loading up on high-fat foods like nuts, oils, and meat to promote satiety, and this same strategy applies to your coffee.